 Model projections range from essentially no change in precipitation to reductions of about 10% (Barnett and Pierce, 2009).
 Researchers at the U.S. Global Change Research Program project a 10 to 20% decline in precipitation by 2080-2090 primarily in the winter and spring, resulting from the northward (poleward) shift of midlatitude winter storm tracks bringing the Southwest into the subtropics year-round (Melillo et al., 2014).
 Land and ocean warming may bring more moisture into the Southwest during the summer months, providing stronger monsoons, but this is only projected by some models.
 The timing of monsoon precipitation may shift later in the year (Cook and Seager, 2013).
 Modeling by Dominguez et al. (2010) suggests that the distribution of drying may be uneven across the Southwest: the southern part of the Southwest may become drier, and the northern part slightly wetter, but the modeled trends were not significant.
-Model projections show that precipitation will continue to be characterized by wet and dry cycles (Cayan et al., 2013).
-Overall, model simulations used in the most recent National Climate Assessment show changes in precipitation that range from -13% to +10% across all model runs (Cayan et al., 2013).
+Model projections show that precipitation used in the most recent National Climate Assessment show changes in precipitation that range from -13% to +10% across all model runs (Cayan et al., 2013).
 Confidence in model projections is medium-low, reflecting the variation in the magnitude and direction of projected changes.